← Back to Blog

 How to Open Your First Account

-For most beginners, we recommend starting with OANDA for their zero minimum deposit and excellent educational resources.
-Once comfortable with broker operations, adding a quality trading system like Forex Probe helps identify high-probability trade setups with confidence.
+For most beginners, I'd suggest starting with OANDA because of the zero minimum deposit and good educational resources.
+Once you're comfortable with how the broker works, adding a quality trading system like Forex Probe helps you find good trade setups with confidence.

 New to forex?
 Check out our complete forex trading guide for beginners to learn the basics before opening an account.